Quick Answer

 Your wisdom teeth are the teeth that sit the furthest back in your mouth, sometimes referred to as the third molar.
 They tend to grow between the ages of 17 and 25, a process also known as erupting.
 However, if your wisdom teeth are crooked or become impacted (trapped by your gums or jawbone) and can’t properly erupt, your dentist may recommend wisdom tooth extraction.

-This procedure is generally recommended because, without it, you could develop pain and cysts or cause damage to your other teeth or jawbone.
+This procedure is generally recommended because, without it, you could develop pain and cysts or cause damage to your other teeth or jaw bone.
 This makes surgery necessary for your continued oral health.
 If you’re wondering whether you actually need the procedure, read our guide: Do I Really Need to Get My Wisdom Teeth Removed?

 Wisdom Teeth Removal Process